acutesoftware/AIKIF/doc/dev_notes.rst

 setting up local folder and config / mappings to load real data.
 Not many changes likely to AIKIF package apart from new toolbox modules.
 The external program should use the package via config files.

+- 2016-03-29 clean up of tests
+Clean up tests and remove redundant print statements.
+Show output on both Linux and Windows